michal-orsel/playwright-cucumber-report-portal/README.md

 - packages.json
 - tsconfig.json

-Everything is mixed together in hooks files:
+Everything is mixed together in the hooks files:
 - features/step_definitions/support/hooks.ts

 Some handy configuration examples:
-- Profiles could be defined in `config/playwright.config.ts`.
-They should contains Browsers (chromium, firefox, webkit) and their specific setup.
-Currently this framework cannot run more profiles at once.
+- Profiles can be defined in `config/playwright.config.ts`.
+They should contain browsers (chromium, firefox, webkit) and their specific setup.
+Currently, this framework cannot run multiple profiles at once.
-- To select what profile should be executed is set in `config/config.json`.
-There is also possible to select profile in command via environment variable.
-Example is in `package.json` in script `test-project-in-command-mobile-chrome`
+- To select which profile should be executed, configure it in `config/config.json`.
+It is also possible to select a profile via command line using an environment variable.
+An example is in `package.json` in the script `test-project-in-command-mobile-chrome`
 - Parallelization is configured in `config/cucumber.js`
 - Screenshots, video and trace files are configured in `config/playwright.config.ts`
 - Failed scenarios are executed again automatically due to `retry` in `config/cucumber.js`.
-If they fail again then they are set in @rerun.txt.
-And it is possible run by command `npm run test:rerun`
+If they fail again, they are saved to @rerun.txt.
+It is possible to run them with the command `npm run test:rerun`

-Note: Keep in mind that each config setup different technology.
-Let me explain it on example: Screenshots could be enabled in `config/reportportal_config.json` but if they are not enabled in `config/playwright.config.ts` then Playwright do not take any screenshot.
-Thus Report Portal client does not have any screenshot to upload.
+Note: Keep in mind that each config sets up different technology.
+Let me explain with an example: Screenshots can be enabled in `config/reportportal_config.json`, but if they are not enabled in `config/playwright.config.ts`, then Playwright does not take any screenshots.
+Thus, the Report Portal client does not have any screenshots to upload.

 ### To run:
 - All scenarios use command: `npm run test`
 - To rerun failed scenarios use command: `npm run test:rerun`
 - To run specific tests use command (just example): `npm run tag-login:positive`
-- To run different profile then the one what is specified in `config/config.json` use example script `npm run test-project-in-command-mobile-chrome`
+- To run a different profile than the one specified in `config/config.json`, use the example script `npm run test-project-in-command-mobile-chrome`

-Note: Keep in mind that there is a cleaner which drop results and reports before each command `npm run test` and other scripts what execute it.
+Note: Keep in mind that there is a cleaner which drops results and reports before each `npm run test` command and other scripts that execute it.

 #### Run in debug Visual Studio Code

-Scenarios could be run in Visual Studio Code in Debug view or by F5.
-Breakpoints could be used.
-There are configured few options in `.vscode/launch.json`.
+Scenarios can be run in Visual Studio Code in the Debug view or by pressing F5.
+Breakpoints can be used.
+There are a few configured options in `.vscode/launch.json`.
 - Scenario on current line

   Default.
 Run scenario, feature or example data line on current line number.